|Type:||Sport, 1 pitch, 115'|

 Here is the skinny as of 11/18/2014.
 There are 3 routes bolted from the bottom to the mid station and 2 routes to the top.

 1) Starts on horizontal bars through overhang to decent 10 moves to very, very thin, shallow pockets (?11d-12).
 1st bolt is at 12 feet just over the cave moves.
 Crux is the thin section and is well bolted, but very challenging (for me).
 Climbing gets easier after the thin crux.
-If you want to go from the anchors on P1 to P2 you need to traverse L about 10-15 feet on easy, but unprotected ground.
+If you want to climb to the top via P2 of the other routes you will need to traverse L about 10-15 feet on easy, but unprotected ground.
 From there both upper routes are accessible.

 2) Forsaken is the middle route on the bottom.
 Agree that the first bolt is not much help.
-There may be some 5.6 moves L (per previous description), but going through the over hang was 10ish.
-The crux thin moves are not as hard as the route on the far right.
+There are two starts, left easier and right through some 10ish moves on short over hanging section.
+The crux thin moves are not as hard as the routes on the far right or left.
 Continues thin, but not as cruxy to the anchors.
 From here can take either upper line for P2.
-I took the far L line, i.e. Heavens a Lie.
+Have climbed both P2's and like Forsaken better.
 I think this upper line is a blast.
 Steep (a little overhanging the whole way) with fun moves and good hands.
 The rock can still be a little crumbly so be careful, but overall good quality stone.
 Have not done the top pitch of Forsaken yet.